In the mood for brunch? Here's our edit of the best cafes in Singapore...

 Surprise!
 This coffee house actually started way back in 1960.
 Yes, Tiong Hoe was probably the mother of all hipster neighbourhood cafes.
 Besides serving a mean cuppa, it also conducts coffee appreciation workshops for bean aficionados.
 These guys have so much respect for their craft that prices are on a tipping basis.
 Give it a go if you’re in pursuit of the perfect roast.

-Unpretentious is the word for this little neighborhood ice cream parlor run by Campus Superstar alumnus, Renfred Ng.
+Unpretentious is the word for this little neighbourhood ice cream parlour run by Campus Superstar alumnus, Renfred Ng.
 Serious about quality, the creamy gelatos are made in small batches to ensure freshness and taste.
 We appreciate that the buttery waffles are served in half portions, giving us more space for ice cream.
 Get a scoop of the Sicilian pistachio, strawberry cheesecake, stracciatella, or all three!

 The Milky Way Homemade Ice Cream and Coffee, #01-333, Block 48 Tanglin Halt Road, Singapore 142048